Biswanathdas1996/vive/replit.md

 # Overview

 AgentCode is an AI-powered web application generator that enables users to create complete web applications through a conversational interface.
-The platform combines modern React frontend technologies with a Node.js/Express backend and leverages OpenAI's GPT-4o model to analyze user requirements, generate file structures, and create application code.
-The system provides real-time chat interaction, file management, and live preview capabilities for generated applications.
+The platform combines modern React frontend technologies with a Node.js/Express backend and leverages Google Gemini 1.5 Flash to analyze user requirements, generate file structures, and create self-contained HTML applications.
+The system provides real-time chat interaction, file management, and live preview capabilities for generated HTML-only applications with embedded CSS and JavaScript.

 # User Preferences

 Preferred communication style: Simple, everyday language.

+Code generation preference: Generate only HTML files with embedded CSS and JavaScript.
+No separate CSS or JS files.

 # System Architecture